Norpipe: Throughput

-The annual oil production from 1998 (in 1000 tonnes) was:The total oil throughput of the terminal up to the end of 2021 was 104.585 million tonnes.
+The total oil throughput of the terminal up to the end of 2021 was 104.585 million tonnes.

 Natural gas pipeline

 The 440 km long Norpipe natural gas pipeline runs from Ekofisk to a receiving terminal at Emden in Germany.
 The diameter of pipeline is 36 in and it has capacity of 16 e9m3 of natural gas per year.
 The natural gas pipeline was commissioned in 1977 and will be in use until 2028.
 The start-up investment was 26.4 billion Norwegian krone.
 The pipeline is owned by Gassled and operated by Gassco.
 The technical service provider is ConocoPhillips.

 On 30 September 1995, a German cargo ship Reint collided with the Norpipe H7-platform in the German continental shelf.
 Only minimal damages to the platform, and no injuries to people were caused.
 The H7 platform has been off-the-service since 1999, and in 2007 a bypass pipe laid around the platform.